wilsonify/wilsonify.github.io/content/recipes/WHOLE WHEAT BISCUITS226.md

 into the flour a TBL at a time using your fingers and break up into pieces a little bigger

 than a pea.
-It should look kinda like coarse sand from a shitty playground, minus the broken
+It should look kinda like coarse sand from a   ty playground, minus the broken

 glass.
 Make a well in the center and pour in the milk mixture.
 Stir until a shaggy dough is